-18 Relevant information about dosage form and packaging of the GMO has been declared CCI.
+20 Relevant information about dosage form and packaging of the GMO is protected as CCI.
 Under Section 185 of the Act, the confidential information is made available to the prescribed experts and agencies that are consulted on the RARMP for this application.